 In his book Onward, Schulz talks about how Starbucks lost its way when it started thinking it was in the coffee business instead of the third place business.

-During the next destination we’ll go further on how to connect Path to Purpose to your products and services.
+In the next chapter we’ll go further on how to connect Path to Purpose to your products and services.
 You’ll also discover what you bring to the potluck.

 Share With Others: